lczech/gappa/doc/md/assign.md

  0.51    0.255   0.51    0.255   Eukaryota;Animalia;Chordata;Mammalia;Rodentia;Muridae
  ```

-In addition to this, if the option `--per-query-results` is also passed, the command will print a file called `<prefix>per_query.tsv` containing one assignment profile per input query.
+In addition to this, if the option `--per-query-results` is also passed, the command will print a file called `<prefix>per_query<suffix>.tsv` containing one assignment profile per input query.
 ```
 name  LWR     fract   aLWR    afract  taxopath
 Carp  0       0       1       1       Eukaryota